RohanNero/UnoRe-RWA/README.md

 ## Matrix - Uno

+### Notes

+The POC vault logic is lacking a lot of the functionality present in the revised MatrixUno vault.
+Some of the functionality added in the new and improved vault contract is:

+1. Functioning reward calculation formula that accounts for withdrawals, claims and additional STBT deposits.
+2. Implemented Chainlink Automation so that values in the contract are always updated and ready to be used.
+3. Integrated Chainalysis's `SanctionsList` contract to screen addresses prior to staking stablecoins.

 ### Overview

 The MatrixUno integration involves using a customized ERC-4626 as well as interacting with Curve finance's Vyper smart contracts.

+The modifications to the vault logic involves:

+    1. `deposit()` and `withdraw()` have conditional statements to see if the caller is Uno Re's EOA that has been whitelisted by Matrixdock; if the caller is Uno, an additional variable called `unoDepositAmount` is incremented/decremented.

+    2. `stake()` and `unstake()` are two new functions that allow users to transfer stablecoins to the vault and in return receive xUNO.

+    3. `_swap()` handles exchanging STBT for stablecoins with the Curve STBT/3CRV pool

+    4. `_claim()`handles calculating the amount of rewards to send to each user

+    5. `checkUpkeep()` and `performUpkeep()` are functions called by Chainlink to update variables for reward calculation

+The Curve Finance STBT/3CRV pool is used to exchange STBT rewards into stablecoins before being transferred to the user.
+We call the function `exchange_underlying()` after approving the pool to take our STBT; the pool sends back stablecoins.

 Users may stake DAI, USDC, or USDT into the `MatrixUno` vault to receive `xUNO`.
 This `shares` token represents your portion of an `STBT` investment that in turn represents a portion of a US treasury bills!